Kev-1/ShoppingSlots/README.md

 ### How to install
 1. Install the presquites
-2. Place all the files on /var/www/
+2. Place all the files on apache2 folder
-3. Import the database
+3. Import the MySQL database
+4. Edit the database.php to match with your mysql database and credentials

+## Build with
+- HTML5UP - the template used